Convert XWD to J2C

 The J2C file extension stands for JPEG 2000 Code Stream, a format defined in Part 1 of the JPEG 2000 standard.
 Developed by the Joint Photographic Experts Group (JPEG) from 1997 to 2000, J2C files utilize wavelet-based compression, supporting both lossy and lossless compression.
 This format is primarily used for high-quality image storage and transmission, offering superior compression efficiency and flexibility compared to the original JPEG standard.
 J2C files are often embedded within other file formats like JP2 for enhanced metadata support.

-You will be redirected to the download page to see the conversion status and download your J2C file.
+You will be redirected to the download page to obtain the J2C image.